 Avoid extreme exercises:

 The sit-ups with straight legs, lifting legs while lying on your back, and bicep curls while standing are the complex exercises that one must avoid.
-Once your back pain starts improving then step by step you can add complex exercises to your routine.
+Once your back pain starts improving then step by step you can add complex activities to your routine.

 All the above-mentioned exercises will help you to retain the muscle strength of your back and improve the healing process so that you can return back to your normal life routine.